 What Solutions Have You Devised For Your Otherwise "Dream" Motorbike?

 There are a lot of great DIY fixes out there.
 Which ones have you tried?
 Has it worked out for the better in the long run?
 Your input is invited.
-Post an article!
+Leave a comment!